 Person-centred care means care that is designed around the individual and the aims and objectives that are important to them.

-The care that you receive should be person-centred and should put you at the centre of planning and decision making, allowing you to have a say in exactly what is important to you.
-This could include your interests, your aspiration and what makes you happy.
+The care that you receive should be person-centred and should put you at the centre of planning and decision-making, allowing you to have a say in exactly what is important to you.
+This could include your interests, your aspirations and what makes you happy.